RITUALS

 While coffee is often associated with speed and productivity in a capitalist context, this project reimagines it as a ritualistic pause, a gentle transition between the structured demands of daily and the oneiric state.

-The installation takes the form of a small, suspended volume: a soft, translucent cocoon that momentarily disconnects you from the outside world.
-It offers a sensory, tactile experience whose materiality suggests both fragility and protection: the shell is made of a bio-composite membrane, combining coffee grounds with sodium alginate.
+It offers a sensory, tactile experience whose materiality suggests both fragility and protection: the shell is made of a bio-composite membrane, combining coffee grounds, leftover water from coffee production with sodium alginate.

-Inside the shelter, the objects present carry a dual function: one ambiguous and poetic, linked to the oneiric realm; the other more practical and grounded.
+Inside the volume, the objects present carry a dual function: one ambiguous and poetic, linked to the oneiric realm; the other more practical and grounded.
 Next to a pouf made from recycled aluminum coffee packaging, a series of modular objects is displayed.